 Step 1: Define the Process Inputs and Outputs

 The first thing we need to do is to define the inputs and the distribution of their values.
 The process inputs are listed in the regression output and the engineer is familiar with the typical mean and standard deviation of each variable.
-For the output, we simply copy and paste the regression equation that describes the process from Minitab statistical software right into Devize!
+For the output, we simply copy and paste the regression equation that describes the process from Minitab statistical software right into Companion's Monte Carlo tool!

-And, it's an easy matter to enter the information about the inputs and outputs for the process like this.
+It's an easy matter to enter the information about the inputs and outputs for the process as shown.

-Verify your model with the above diagram and then click Simulate.
+Verify your model with the above diagram and then click Simulate in the application ribbon.

 Initial Simulation Results

-After you click Simulate, Devize very quickly runs 50,000 simulations by default, though you can specify a higher or lower number of simulations.
-(The free trial of Devize is limited to 75 simulations.)
+After you click Simulate, Companion very quickly runs 50,000 simulations by default, though you can specify a higher or lower number of simulations.

-Devize interprets the results for you using output that is typical for capability analysis—a capability histogram, percentage of defects, and the Ppk statistic.
-Devize correctly points out that our Ppk is below the generally accepted minimum value of Ppk.
+Companion interprets the results for you using output that is typical for capability analysis—a capability histogram, percentage of defects, and the Ppk statistic.
+Companion correctly points out that our Ppk is below the generally accepted minimum value of Ppk.

 Step-by-Step Guidance for the Monte Carlo Simulation

-Devize doesn’t just run the simulation and then let you figure what to do next.
-Instead, Devize has determined that our process is not satisfactory and presents you with a smart sequence of steps to improve the process capability.
+But Companion doesn’t just run the simulation and then let you figure what to do next.
+Instead, Companion has determined that our process is not satisfactory and presents you with a smart sequence of steps to improve the process capability.

 How is it smart?
-Devize knows that it is generally easier to control the mean than the variability.
-Therefore, the next step that Devize presents is Parameter Optimization, which finds the mean settings that minimize the number of defects while still accounting for input variability.
+Companion knows that it is generally easier to control the mean than the variability.
+Therefore, the next step that Companion presents is Parameter Optimization, which finds the mean settings that minimize the number of defects while still accounting for input variability.